rozek/dommali-utils/README.md

 ### Simple Dragging ###

-Based on the "Dragging Recognizers" described above, `provideSimpleDragging` and `provideSimpleDraggingFor` provide directly usable implementations for elements which may be dragged around within their parents.
+Based on the "Dragging Recognizers" described above, `provideSimpleDragging` and `provideSimpleDraggingFor` offer directly usable implementations for elements which may be dragged around within their parents.

 These implementations may be customized using the following `simpleDraggingOptions` which extend the `DraggingOptions` already mentioned above - again, all settings are optional: